24. The Bohr Model (2).

 = – RH Ƶ2 (1/n2final – 1/n2initial)

-Here, ni= orbit number where electron was found initially
+Here, ni= orbit number where the electron was found initially

 According to the law of conservation of energy ,